prudhvi953/war-executor/README.md

 			</executions>
 </plugin>

-2. On running Successful mvn package on your project you should see a .zip file in your target directory[this is by default unless you changed in plugin source before installing] projectname.executable.zip
+2. On running Successful mvn package on your project you should see a .zip file in your target directory[this is by default unless you changed in plugin source before installing] something like this projectname.executable.zip

 ### How to use output .zip file:
 1. Extract the .zip file to your convenient directory and in that directory you should see runshell.sh (for *nix based OS) and run.cmd ( for windows based OS).